vi-h/xp-ntb-import/README.md

  1. Folder where articles are stored
  2. Publisher id (8 digit number from NTB)
- 3. Channels (8 digit number from NTB)
+ 3. Channels (8 digit number from NTB) - optional

 ### Manual Article Import